JaSpr/Imgur-Auto-Reposter/README.md

 ---
 :client_id: YOUR_APP_CLIENT_ID
 :client_secret: YOUR_APP_CLIENT_SECRET
-:start_page: 1234
 ```

-Make sure to set `start_page` to your own value.
-Mine is currently set around 850.
-Whenever you restart the app, you'll want to decrement this value by one to keep from reposting things you've already reposted.

 For this to work, you will need to register an Imgur application (https://api.imgur.com/oauth2/addclient), and then authorize it using an Imgur account.
-After doing so, you will record the access token and refresh token in the `.imgurrc` file, using the following lines:
+After doing so, you will record the access token and refresh token in the `.imgurrc.reposter` file, using the following lines:

 ```
 :account_username: THE_IMGUR_USER_NAME